-Inclusion is a sense of belonging that a person has which emanates from feeling respected, valued and supported.
-It also includes being able to recognise commitment from others in the workplace that you can do your best.
-Because of this, inclusion involves everyone and employers should work regularly to address barriers in the workplace that may cause people to feel excluded because of who they are.
+Equality is a sense of belonging that a person has which emanates from feeling respected, valued and supported.
+It also means being able to recognise commitment from others in the workplace that you can do your best.
+Because of this, it involves everyone and employers should work regularly to address barriers in the workplace that may cause people to feel they are unequal because of who they are.

 - Reassures people that they can come forward with new ideas.

 - A wider diverse pool of people who feel that they are working together has been shown to improve productivity and creativity.

 - It is morally and ethically important and contributes to the social capital of an organisation in terms of service users and clients.

 - There is a reduced likelihood of staff disagreements and/or disengagement which can be costly in terms of staff retention and finding resolutions to disputes.